bitcoin/bitcoin/README.md

 =====================================

 Explaining Bitcoin.conf

+minrelaytxfee=0.00001@21  | This means that your node will only accept transactions that have a fee of at least 0.00001 BTC per byte
+                             and that have at least 21 commit blocks.

 testnet=0: This setting specifies whether to run on the testnet (1) or the main network (0).
 server=1: This setting enables the Bitcoin Core node to act as a server and accept incoming connections.
 rpcbind=127.0.0.1: This setting specifies the IP address that the Bitcoin Core node will listen on for incoming JSON-RPC API requests.